- The Czech startup will present a demo of its intelligent detection system for machine problems at Hannover Messe (April 23 – 27th)

 About Neuron soundware:

 Neuron soundware develops a detection system that discovers machine problems in real time.
 By recording noise data via sensors and the subsequent automatic evaluation, damage and abrasion are detected and machine or production breakdowns are prevented.
 The technology is suitable for use with car engines, wind turbines, point machines and other machines and systems.
-Neuron soundware was named “Idea of the Year 2016” for this combination of Artificial Intelligence (Neuron soundware’s self-learning software) and IoT (the external IoT systems and acoustic sensors used).
+Neuron soundware was named “Idea of the Year 2016” for this combination of Artificial Intelligence (Neuron soundware’s AI software) and IoT (the external IoT systems and acoustic sensors used).
 Founded in 2016 by Pavel Konečný and Pavel Klinger in Prague, the company received EUR 600,000 investment by J&T Ventures in 2017.